phjeff319/libjeff/README.md

 Version 0.0 of libjeff

 This is the C++/CUDA morphing code library developed by Jeffrey for all meteorological calculation in Hong Kong Observatory.
+The code was mostly closed for use in HKO before but now it is open to provide continual updates for HKO colleagues.

 To install,
 1) clone the repository from Git.